We may earn money or products from the companies mentioned in this post. Please check my disclosure policy to learn more.

 If an ingredient is comedogenic on its own, it does not mean that a product having that ingredient will be comedogenic as well.
 How much quantity of the ingredient, in what concentration, is present in the product also matters.

-If a formulation has an average comedogenic ingredient in a high concentration, paired with some other comedogenic ingredients, it becomes more unsafe for usage.
+If a product has an average comedogenic ingredient in large quantities, along with some other comedogenic ingredients, that’s when the product becomes harmful for your skin.

 The same ingredient, when present in a more diluted form as the only comedogenic ingredient in the formulation, is less likely to cause any problems for most skin types.